DuendeInexistente/Cirque/Creatures.md

 At least a century passes after the sirens' fall before the <u>Cipazotl</u> appear in the midst of the *Duda-Moonlet Nascence War*, attacking the three fronts mercilessly.
 It was critically defeated after the eleventh such involvement in the battles, when Moonlets and Dudas staged preparation for a battle in order to lure it in.
 This is maybe the first case in which the <u>Cipazotl</u> is wounded gravely, being hit simultaneously by at least a twenty separate cannons operated by Dudas of the Rare design line and being forced to retreat in otder to heal.
 Notably, three moonlets were caught on the impact and two and swallowed some blood off the creature, both dying shortly after from acute poisoning.

+After this, it appears occasionally in unreliable and unverifiable stories by sailors, meaning that it might have been active but cautious.

-The next and last period in which it appears is approximately six centuries ago, during the *Guevara war*.
+The next and last period in which it appears prominently is approximately six centuries ago, during the *Guevara war*.
 In this case the beast appeared as before- Striking both noble and uprising forces with equal cruelty.
 Griffons, the starters of the uprising, suffered the worst part of it when their stolen warship the *Amadeus* was sank by this creature.
 It proved to be a double edged sword, however, when the self-entitled captain of the ship caused all explosives in the ship to detonate, possibly killing the creature in the process.

 ------------
 [^SBDed]: The exact nature is a contention point, as there are at least a dozen heroes to claim having done it.
 A common but unfunded interpretation of this is that there were at least a dozen <u>Scolous</u>.

 [^Alba]: One of the first in recorded history.

-[^Jump]: Some untranslatable word choices to describe the water seem to imply they are at the second corner of the world at this point.
+[^numbers]: It's noteworthy that both three and six are important in early Moonlet-Duda cultures: By their mythological accounts their creators '*Made Dudas to think in threes so that they may have wit, and Moonlets in sixes so that they may be swift.*'

+[^MoonLady]: The name moonlets and dudas give to the big brother.

 [^sun]: It's unknown if this is somehow related to the already described sun-bird.

-[^MoonLady]: The name moonlets and dudas give to the big brother.

-[^numbers]: It's noteworthy that both three and six are important in early Moonlet-Duda cultures: By their mythological accounts their creators '*Made Dudas to think in threes so that they may have wit, and Moonlets in sixes so that they may be swift.*'

 [^SunLord]: Known to us as <u>Big Sister</u>

+[^Jump]: Some untranslatable word choices to describe the water seem to imply they are at the second corner of the world at this point.